Youth Wildlife Conservation Experience (YWCE)

 The youth component of the Sheep Show, the Youth Wildlife Conservation Experience (YWCE), is designed to excite and inspire youth from any age to get excited about wildlife, the outdoors, and conservation.
 Those with limited as well as advanced experiences in the outdoors will find enjoyable, educational activities at the YWCE.

-Taking part in the Mt.
-Rose Ballrooms at the Reno-Sparks Convention Center during the Sheep Show, the YWCE is a multi-faceted experience, depending on the day.
-Thursday, January 19th and Friday, January 20th the YWCE is a private event for school groups, who are bused in.
-Educational experiences include: outdoor career seminars, wild sheep conservation presentation, keynote speaker by the youth intern board member Sierra Admundson, and hands-on stations after lunch.
+Taking part in the F Meeting Rooms this year (NEW LOCATION at the Reno-Sparks Convention Center during the Sheep Show, the YWCE is a multi-faceted experience, depending on the day.
+Thursday, January 18th and Friday, January 19th the YWCE is a private event for school groups, who are bused in.
+Educational experiences include: outdoor career seminars, wild sheep conservation presentation, keynote speaker by Montana State University student Kelli Poole, and hands-on stations after lunch.

 10:00 am- 4:00 pm